Andrews Liver Salts

+History

 Andrews Liver Salts was first sold from 1894, by William Henry Scott and William Murdoch Turner.
 Their business in the north-east of England originally imported margarine in the 1870s and 1880s.
 Their offices were in Gallowgate, Newcastle upon Tyne, and the product was named after St Andrew's church nearby.
 The trademark "Andrews Liver Salt" was registered in 1909.
 From the 1930s, promotional materials recommended taking the salts for "inner cleanliness".

 In 1960, Scott and Turner's company merged with Charles Phillips, manufacturers of milk of magnesia, to become Phillips, Scott & Turner.
 The merged company was acquired by Frederick Stearns & Co, a subsidiary of Sterling Drug, in 1923, and acquired by SmithKline Beecham in 1995.
-Andrews and Eno's salts are both now made by GlaxoSmithKline.
+Haleon, the successor to SmithKline Beecham, ceased production of Andrews Liver Salts in November 2023.
+No official explanation has been given for the end of production.

 Cultural references

 Andrews Liver Salts were widely advertised and, as a relatively rich company, could often afford large billboards.
-As such, the brand appears incidentally within many British movies, such as the chase scene in the film, Brighton Rock.
+As such, the brand appears incidentally within many British movies, such as the chase scene in the film Brighton Rock.

 The protagonist in Albert Camus's novel The Stranger clips out an advertisement for Kruschen Salts.